2026 Women's European Volleyball Championship Pool B

 Pool B is one of four pools of the preliminary round of the 2026 Women's European Volleyball Championship.
 The pool consists of the Austria, Bulgaria, co-hosts Czech Republic, Greece, Serbia, and Ukraine.
 All games were played at the Brno Exhibition Centre in Brno from 21 to 27 August 2026.
-The top four teams will advance to the final round.
+The top four teams advanced to the final round.
+The group winners were Serbia, who won all their games.
+The teams joining the Serbs were Czech Republic, Greece and Bulgaria.